PrefectHQ/prefect/docs/getting-started/installation.md

 Alternatively, you can [install SQLite on Red Hat Custom Linux (RHEL)](#install-sqlite-on-rhel) or use the `conda` virtual environment manager and configure a compatible SQLite version.

-## Using a self-signed SSL certificate

-If you're using a self-signed SSL certificate, you need to configure your environment to trust the certificate.
-You can add the certificate to your system bundle and pointing your tools to use that bundle by configuring the `SSL_CERT_FILE` environment variable.

-If the certificate is not part of your system bundle, you can set the `PREFECT_API_TLS_INSECURE_SKIP_VERIFY` to `True` to disable certificate verification altogether.

-***Note:*** Disabling certificate validation is insecure and only suggested as an option for testing!

-## Proxies

-Prefect supports communicating via proxies through environment variables.
-Whether you are using Prefect Cloud or hosting your own Prefect server instance, set `HTTPS_PROXY` and `SSL_CERT_FILE` in your environment, and the underlying network libraries will route Prefect’s requests appropriately.

-Alternatively, the Prefect library will connect to the API via any proxies you have listed in the `HTTP_PROXY` or `ALL_PROXY` environment variables.
-You may also use the `NO_PROXY` environment variable to specify which hosts should not be sent through the proxy.

-For more information about these environment variables, see the [cURL documentation](https://everything.curl.dev/usingcurl/proxies/env).

 ## `prefect-client` library